Our Staff

 Amanda Valencia

-Amanda ValenciaSprouts Garden Preschool Lead Teacher - Half Day
+Amanda ValenciaSprouts Garden Preschool Lead Teacher & Outreach Coordinator

 With five years of experience in education and training in School Psychology, Amanda is thrilled to be a part of the Sprouts Garden Preschool team!
 The best part of working with early learners in the play yard and Gardens is the opportunity to be expansive across developmental areas.
 “I can see the love of nature and learning growing in our students every day, in a space that allows them to flourish, and that’s amazing!”
 Amanda’s favorite space in the Gardens to refresh is the Shade and Hosta Garden.